Thrissur Assembly constituency

-Thrissur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Thrissur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is P. Balachandran of CPI.
+Thrissur is one of the 140 state legislative assembly constituencies in Kerala.
+It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is P. Balachandran of CPI.

 Local self-governed segments

-Thrissur Niyama Sabha constituency is composed of the following 41 wards of the Thrissur Municipal Corporation:
+Thrissur Assembly constituency is composed of the following 41 wards of the Thrissur Municipal Corporation:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: